Hovland delivers clutch putts and wins Memorial in playoff

 That belonged to Hovland, who joined McCarthy (70) at 7-under 281.

-Hovland, who moves to No. 5 in the world ranking, didn't feel as though he did anything special.
+Hovland didn't feel as though he did anything special.
 He has had better weeks striking the ball.
-His lowest round all week was 69.
+His lowest round was 69.
 But he was the only player to break par in all four rounds.

 “I played smart.
 I played my game.
 And I came up clutch this time,” Hovland said.